clairecui-ubc/chungMD/REPORT.md

   - [x] Identifiers are updated, including EX identifiers and misassigned identifiers
   - [x] RBSC and DI discrepancies checked: Title, Location, Date, Description, Notes, Physical description
   - [x] Creators Cleaning:  Unify different forms of creators
-- [x] The format of the data complied with AtoM import requirements
+- [x] Added information required for AtoM import and ensure the format of the data complied with AtoM import requirements
   - [x] Addded `General Material Designation` for all records based on identifier, genre and description.
 This field was added because the physical descriptions are not available for all records
   - [x] Added `level of description` for all records, including collection, series, subseries, file and item
   - [x] Added `start date` and `end date` for all records